Using Location-Based Alerts in Emergency Situations

-When a business’s administrators are communicating with their employees during a crisis, it’s important they have all the tools necessary to ensure quick, accurate, and easy transmission of alerts.
+When a business’s administrators are communicating with their employees during a crisis, it’s important they have all the tools necessary to ensure the quick, accurate, and easy transmission of alerts.
 One of the most powerful tools included in modern mass communication systems is location-based alerts, which include GPS tracking, map views, and functions like geofencing.

 Location is a primary factor in determining who is at risk in an emergency, so being able to receive and send that information is critical in a wide variety of events.

-What Are Location Based Alerts?
+What Are Location-Based Alerts?

-Location based alerts are, simply, alerts that leverage location data to determine their audience.
-If you get an emergency weather alert, for example, based on the city you’re in—that’s a location based alert.
+Location-based alerts are, simply, alerts that leverage location data to determine their audience.
+If you get an emergency weather alert, for example, based on the city you’re in—that’s a location-based alert.